Access Money Habitudes Online:

 • Also used to help couples align their financial goals.

 Additionally, Money Habitudes is often used to train all of the above professions.
 It’s typically used to help people understand how different clients see and use money and to help people talk about habits and attitudes as opposed to just talking about skills and facts.
-It’s also used as a sensitivity training tool: to help people who are, for example, very comfortable with financial plans and numbers and spreadsheets to work with people who are not like them, but who have other strengths.
+It also serves as a sensitivity training tool, aiding individuals who, for instance, are very comfortable with financial plans and numbers, and spreadsheets to collaborate with those unlike them but possessing other strengths.